mt7180/prefect-pulumi-data-orchestration/README.md

 ![run github action](./images/run_gh_action.png)

-The GitHub Action has 2 jobs, first it creates the AWS infrastructure and then it deploys the flow to Prefect API, utilizing the received infrastructure identifying names from the previous step.
+As you might have recognized, the GitHub Action has 2 jobs, first it creates the AWS infrastructure and then it deploys the flow to Prefect API, utilizing the received infrastructure identifying names from the previous step.
 If you are interested, you can inspect every step and output on GitHub.

 ![success github action](./images/success_gh_action.png)

-The webhook and automation are now alive and wait for incoming data/ events.
+The webhook and automation are now alive and are waiting for incoming data/ events.
 You can find the webhooks url in Prefect Cloud UI.
 You need to copy the url and create a subscribtion channel on entso-e platform.
 The next step is to subscribe for a specific entso-e web service (for example for the Generation Forecasts for Wind and Solar) by clicking the button directly above the desired diagram on entso-e transparency platform.

 ![entsoe subscription](./images/entso-e_subscription.png)